KevFan/myTweet2-ent-web/README.md

 # MyTweet v2 Hapi

 This project is a continuation of the first MyTweet application with additional features.
-Allowing server rendering of functionality, while also providing an API for cross application communication
+Allows server rendering of functionality, while also providing an API for cross application communication.

 ## Additional Features
 * Follower / Following